PREDICT Project Endorsement Process

 4. Eligibility for PREDICT endorsement

-The PREDICT network conducts research relevant to Emergency Department clinicians, hence projects that we endorse must involve the ED and our clinicians to some degree.
+The PREDICT network exists for research involving Emergency Department clinicians, hence projects that we endorse must involve the ED and our emergency clinicians to a considerable degree.
+It is the expectation that the PREDICT network is involved early in the study development prior to formation of protocol and funding applications.

 5. Expectations for PREDICT endorsed projects